 Because rays used for wide-offset PSTM often travel horizontally, accurate treatment of ray bending and anisotropy is critical.
 The asymmetric PS operator is designed using full curved-ray, anisotropic ray tracing based on the two separate but consistent P-wave and S-wave geological models.

-PS Kirchhoff PSDM for more complex structural challenges, we use anisotropic PS Kirchhoff prestack depth migration and a tomographic velocity model building approach.
+PS Kirchhoff PSDM is used for more complex structural challenges, along with a tomographic velocity model building approach.
 Our implementation utilizes a four-parameter anisotropic velocity model and employs full 3D anisotropic ray tracing to handle any lateral velocity variations.
 Again, borehole information (in the form of well logs, check shots, and VSPs) provides geological constraints.

 The use of prestack depth migrations and a common velocity model ensures that both PP and PS data are tied in depth.
 Thus, final image volumes are ready for multicomponent interpretation, event registration, and joint PP-PS inversion.